Absolute:

 Terpeneless:

-Complete or partial removal of monoterpenic hydrocarbons by distillation of an essential oil to:
+removal of monoterpenic hydrocarbons by distillation of an essential oil to:

 a) improve solubility in diluted alcohol or food grade solvents,